Infrastructure of Changi Airport: Passenger services

 Passengers at Changi Airport will soon be able to board their flights faster, with the introduction of self-boarding gates.
 The Changi Airport Group (CAG) has been conducting trials of the self-boarding gates at a common gate hold room in Terminal 2 since May with Lufthansa.
-The self-boarding gates are just one component of a fast and seamless travel (FAST) initiative which CAG will be rolling out across terminals at the airport.
+The self-boarding gates are just one component of a fast and seamless travel (FAST) initiative, which CAG will be rolling out across terminals at the airport.
 Since April 2014, the gates have been progressively introduced in common gate hold rooms in all three terminals.

 The ongoing trial of a number of self-service functions – check-in, bag tagging, and bag drop – will run for about three months until August 2014.
 It will enable CAG to assess improvements and adjustments needed for the hardware and software of the various systems.

-Two self bag-drop units and four self-check-in kiosks have been fitted alongside the Jetstar check-in counters in Terminal 1.
+Two self-bag-drop units and four self-check-in kiosks have been fitted alongside the Jetstar check-in counters in Terminal 1.
 Passengers on selected Jetstar flights are invited to use these self-service options.
-At the self-check-in kiosk, passengers print their boarding pass as well as baggage tag after checking in.
-After tagging their baggage, they can drop it off at the self bag-drop counter.
+At the self-check-in kiosk, passengers print their boarding pass as well as their baggage tag after checking in.
+After tagging their baggage, they can drop it off at the self-bag-drop counter.
 A receipt is provided for checked-in baggage.
 Instructional videos and signs are available to guide passengers, and on-ground staff is also present to provide assistance.
 Since the trial started in early May, about 1,000 passengers have used the FAST facilities.